-Mountain Brook in particular houses the richest residents in the state thanks, in part, to a median household income of $130,259 and a ridiculously low poverty rate of 2.5%.
+Mountain Brook in particular houses the richest residents in the state thanks, in part, to a median household income of $129,777 and a ridiculously low poverty rate of 3.2%.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in Alabama share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

-- Mountain Brook
+- Mountain Brook (Photos)

-- Pike Road
+- Pike Road (Photos)

-- Vestavia Hills
+- Vestavia Hills (Photos)

-- Spanish Fort
+- Spanish Fort (Photos)

-How We Determined The Richest Places In Alabama
+How We Determined The Richest Places In Alabama For 2018

-However, we don’t think that one statistic wholly encompasses what it means to be one of the “richest places”.
-So we looked at this set of criteria from the 2010-2014 American Community Survey:
+However, we don’t believe that one statistic wholly encompasses what it means to be one of the ‘richest places’.
+So we looked at this set of criteria from the newly released 2012-2016 American Community Survey: